The following options are available in the Content area for Custom Distribution reports:

 - Row and Column

 Select fields that appear in the report.
 Rows appear horizontally and columns display vertically.
-You can choose selection fields, such as User, Single Selection, Binary/Trinary, Multi-Group, Multi-User, and Multi-Selection fields.
+You can choose selection fields, such as User, Single Selection, Single Relational, Sub-Relational, Binary/Trinary, Multi-Group, Multi-User, and Multi-Selection fields.
+Avatars are displayed above the user name when you specify a User field as a row.

 - Sum Totals By